Empress Eugénie (diamond)

 The Empress Eugénie Diamond is an oval-shaped brilliant diamond, perfectly cut, and weighing 51 carats.
 It is named for the French empress Eugénie de Montijo, who owned it in the late 19th century.
 It is currently in the hands of a private collector.

 History

-The source of the Empress Eugénie diamond is not known for certain, but Esmeraldino Reis, in a book about great Brazilian diamonds, suggests that the rough diamond weighed about 100 carats and was dug in 1760 from a mine in the Minas Gerais province of Brazil.
-The diamond was quickly shipped to Lisbon, whence it was sent for cutting in the Netherlands.
+The source of the Empress Eugénie diamond is not known for certain, but Esmeraldino Reis, in a book about great Brazilian diamonds, suggests that the rough diamond we3 Lisbon, whence it was sent for cutting in the Netherlands.